EMI-Group/evomo/README.md

 ## Overview

-EvoMO is a GPU-accelerated library for evolutionary multiobjective optimization (EMO) via advanced tensorization.
-By converting key data structures and operations into tensor representations, it enables concise mathematical modeling and significant speedups.
-Designed for scalability, EvoMO efficiently handles large populations and complex optimization tasks.
+EvoMO is a GPU-accelerated library for evolutionary multiobjective optimization (EMO) that leverages advanced tensorization techniques.
+By transforming key data structures and operations into tensor representations, EvoMO enables more efficient mathematical modeling and delivers significant performance improvements.
+Designed with scalability in mind, EvoMO can efficiently handle large populations and complex optimization tasks.
+Additionally, EvoMO includes MoRobtrol, a multiobjective robot control benchmark suite, providing a platform for testing tensorized EMO algorithms in real-world, black-box environments.
 EvoMO is a sister project of [EvoX](https://github.com/EMI-Group/evox).

+> [!NOTE]
+> To use the JAX version of EvoMO, you can switch to the `v0.0.1-dev` branch.
+This branch is fully compatible with EvoX version 0.9.0.
+>
 ## Key Features

 ### 💻 High-Performance Computing